Throne of Glass: Reception

+In 2024, Empire of Storms was one of 13 books banned from all Utah public schools by the state school board for allegedly containing "objective sensitive material."
+Five other books by Maas, all in the A Court of Thorns and Roses series, were also among the banned books.

 Awards

 The awards the author has received are as follows:

 Accolades

 Television adaptation

 In September 2016, it was announced that the Throne of Glass series had been opted for a television adaptation by Hulu and Disney-ABC Domestic Television.
-The series was set to be titled Queen of Shadows, named after the fourth novel in the series, with The Mark Gordon Company serving as the main project studio.
+The series was set to be titled Queen of Shadows, named after the fifth novel in the series, with The Mark Gordon Company serving as the main project studio.
 The adaptation was to be written by Kira Snyder, who also wrote The 100, with the pilot potentially to be directed by Anna Foerster.

-As of 2020, the rights have since reverted to Maas.